richiejp/Actors.jl/README.md

-# Luvvie - An Actor Model Library for Julia
+# Luvvy - An Actor Model Library for Julia

 *This library is very much experimental as is Julia threading, so you can take my claims with some salt*

-Luvvie[^Etymology] helps you to write error resistant, highly parallel code.
+Luvvy[^Etymology] helps you to write error resistant, highly parallel code.
 It encourages you to fully embrace the Actor model[^Actors], thus creating extremely distributed and robust applications.